sergei202/okcoders-module3/week1/homework.md

 #### Hints
 - Your blog doesn't have to look like mine at all, it just has to have the general layout.
-- Remember that CSS can only affect the component that's for.
+- Remember that CSS can only affect the component that it's for.
 - I used the Bootstrap [`page-header`](https://getbootstrap.com/docs/3.3/components/#page-header) class in my example.
 - If you get stuck with a white screen, remember to check your console for errors
 - Finally, if you need help, reach out to me!
 That's why I'm here.